Comparing Visual Manufacturing vs Business Central

 Table of Contents

-Sabre’s Deep History with Visual Manufacturing
+Sabre’s Experience with Visual Manufacturing ERP

 Sabre worked with (but ironically never sold) Visual Manufacturing for almost 20 years.
 This was prior to switching our business over 100% to Microsoft Dynamics NAV (now Dynamics Business Central).